Bandy AI Launch Signals Fashion Model Tools Are Moving Into Ecommerce Workflows

 Source

-- Primary source: Bandy AI launches photorealistic AI models for ecommerce fashion and apparel brands
+- Primary source: Bandy AI is launched to transform ecommerce product imagery with photorealistic AI models

 - Supporting research: Salsify 2025 Consumer Research